 Aging of Nestling Bluebirds

-Young bluebirds are hard to age.
+Young bluebirds are difficult to age.
 Food, weather, temperature, and the number of birds in a nest determine how large, heavy, and quickly nestlings grow and mature.
 Even so, specific characteristics can help you estimate the age of nestlings, regardless of these variations.

 - Aging of Nestling Bluebirds